mentat-collective/emmy/README.md

   documentation
 - Watch Colin's ["Physics in Clojure"][physics-in-clj-talk-url] talk for an overview of Emmy and its implementation
+- Watch Sam's ["Emmy: Moldable Physics and Lispy Microworlds"][emmy-talk-url] talk for the motivation behind the visual extensions to Emmy
 - Visit the HTML version of [Structure and Interpretation of Classical Mechanics](https://tgvaughan.github.io/sicm/).
 Many of the SICM exercises have been worked using Emmy; they live at [this Nextjournal